Relaxation and Self-regulation

 Begin by crossing one leg over the other, this can be done sitting or standing.

-Facing your palms outwards, cross your arms and place your palms together then lacing your fingers together.
+Facing your palms outwards, cross your arms and place your palms together then lace your fingers together.

 Bring your hands down by bending your elbows and then up to your chest, loosening your fingers enough so you are comfortable.